 For this technique the patient is directed to use his or her muscles to provide resistance in a specific direction.
 The purpose is to restore motion, decrease muscle/tissue tightness and restore symmetry to muscles.

 A treatment technique designed to act in a similar way to acupuncture but without needles.
 Small wooden sticks are used to apply pressure along the skin to treat areas of tightness.
-It is gentle but effective.
+Our clinical experience has found this technique to be both gentle and effective.